amrheing/my_smart_home_devices/README.md

 # WiFi and IT infrastructure

-In my former house i had a nice, but complex ubiquity wifi infrastructure Now we bought a new house and decide not to create such a complex network and build it on the AVM Fritz products.
+In my former house i had a nice, but complex ubiquity wifi infrastructure.
+Now we bought a new house and decide not to create such a complex network and build it on the AVM Fritz products.

 In opposite of some other opinions my netweork is very reliable, quick and stable